Metabase tips and tricks.

 When you can't use the field filter

-Metabase doesnt support date field filters on columns inside CTE's, and there are times where you want to filter multiple tables to the same time range.
+Metabase doesnt support date field filters on thee virtual tables created by CTE's, and there are times where you want to filter multiple tables to the same time range.

 In those cases we add a number of periods